Jan Shipps

-Jo Ann Barnett Shipps (born 1929), known as Jan Shipps, is an American historian specializing in Mormon history, particularly in the latter half of the 20th century to the present.
-Shipps is generally regarded as the foremost non-Mormon scholar of the Latter Day Saint movement, having given particular attention to the Church of Jesus Christ of Latter-day Saints (LDS Church).
+Jo Ann Barnett Shipps (October 24, 1929 – April 14, 2025), known as Jan Shipps, was an American historian specializing in Mormon history, particularly in the latter half of the 20th century and into the 21st century.
+Shipps was generally regarded as the foremost non-Mormon scholar of the Latter Day Saint movement, having given particular attention to the Church of Jesus Christ of Latter-day Saints (LDS Church).
 Her first book on the subject was Mormonism: The Story of a New Religious Tradition published by the University of Illinois Press.
 In 2000, the University of Illinois Press published her book Sojourner in the Promised Land: Forty Years Among the Mormons, in which she interweaves her own history of Mormon-watching with 16 essays on Mormon history and culture.

 Career as a scholar

-Shipps has a Ph.D. in history.
-She taught at Indiana University–Purdue University Indianapolis for many years and is now professor emeritus of history and religious studies.
+Shipps had a PhD in history.
+She taught at Indiana University–Purdue University Indianapolis for many years and was until her death professor emeritus of history and religious studies.
 Her interest in Mormonism was sparked when she lived briefly with her young family in Logan, Utah in 1960–61, graduating from Utah State University in 1961.
 She earned her PhD degree at University of Colorado Boulder in 1965, with a dissertation on The Mormons in Politics: The First Hundred Years.
+She worked at the Kinsey Institute at Indiana University, formerly the Kinsey Institute for Research in Sex, Gender and Reproduction, for a time in the early 1970s before returning to her studies of Mormonism.

-A lifelong practicing Methodist, Shipps is widely respected in Mormon historical circles, as well as secular historical circles, for her ability to understand Mormonism on its own terms while maintaining sufficient distance as an outsider.
+A lifelong practicing Methodist, Shipps was widely respected in Mormon historical circles, as well as secular historical circles, for her ability to understand Mormonism on its own terms while maintaining sufficient distance as an outsider.
 Shipps served as a senior editor of The Journals of William McLellin, 1831–1836, the earliest extended account of the Mormon experience.
 She was the first non-Mormon and the first woman elected president of the Mormon History Association (MHA).
-Her articles about the Latter Day Saints have been published in a number of both academic and popular journals, and she speaks frequently about Mormonism to both Mormon and non-Mormon audiences.
+Her articles about the Latter Day Saints have been published in a number of both academic and popular journals, and she spoke frequently about Mormonism to both Mormon and non-Mormon audiences.

 Theories and arguments

-Shipps has studied how perceptions of Mormons have changed over time and the process by which Latter Day Saints have gained a sense of distinctive self-identity.
-She has established academic standards for the use of the terms Latter Day Saint, Latter-day Saint, and Mormon for the various churches and movements that trace their origins back to Joseph Smith.
+Shipps studied how perceptions of Mormons have changed over time and the process by which Latter Day Saints have gained a sense of distinctive self-identity.
+She established academic standards for the use of the terms Latter Day Saint, Latter-day Saint, and Mormon for the various churches and movements that trace their origins back to Joseph Smith.
 Her scholarship brought attention to the "doughnut syndrome"; cases where histories of the Western United States ignore or give superficial treatment to the history of Utah territory, Mormonism and Mormon colonization.
-This syndrome, Shipps argues, may be due to the fact that Utah and Mormon history is dramatically different from the settlement of the rest of the West.
+This syndrome, Shipps argued, may be due to the fact that Utah and Mormon history is dramatically different from the settlement of the rest of the West.
 While Western history usually emphasizes the individualistic, universalistic nature of early Western US society, the settlement of the Utah Territory was characterized by ordered and communal societies.